severoacevedo/Docker/README.md

 # Kube
-Example howto do a small web page
+Example how to do a web page